MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitcreate.md

 ### -param Attributes

-Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the AcxFactory with the parent WDF device object (TBD???).
+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) that are used to set the various object’s values: cleanup and destroy callbacks, context type, and to specify its WDF parent object.

-TBD - What would be useful set for the driver?

 ### -param Config